How to Clean and Protect Your Instrument During Flu Season

 When sickness is around, wipe the instrument thoroughly after every use.
 Wash your cleaning cloth regularly and don’t share it.
 We recommend cleaning the instrument (and bow stick/frog) with the brand new Old Wood Italian Cream AG+, which is certified as antimicrobial.

-Shop Old Wood Ag+ Italian Cream with free shipping on all orders over $99!*
+Shop Old Wood Ag+ Italian Cream with fast shipping Australia wide!

 For the correct instrument’s cleaning, we highly recommend removing any dust from the area where the product will be applied.
 Put a few drops of the product on lint-free clean cotton or microfiber cloth.
 Spread it over the instrument’s surface while applying a small amount of pressure.
 Rub in small circular movements.
 Finally, rub gently with a clean cloth until no visible residues are left.
 Especially during flu season and the coronavirus pandemic, we recommend cleaning your instrument with the Italian Cream Ag+ after every use or after a deep cleaning or restoration.